Towards Streaming Perception: Proposed Evaluation

 \subsection{Challenges for practical implementation}

 While our benchmark is conceptually simple, there are several practical hurdles.
 First, we require high-frame-rate ground truth annotations.
 However, due to high annotation cost, most existing video datasets are annotated at rather sparse frame rates.
 For example, YouTube-VIS is annotated at 6 FPS, while the video data rate is 30 FPS \cite{Yang2019VideoIS}.
-Second, our evaluation is {\em hardware dependent} --- the same algorithm on different hardware may yield different streaming performance.
+Second, our evaluation is hardware dependent --- the same algorithm on different hardware may yield different streaming performance.
+Such hardware-in-the-loop testing is commonplace in control systems~\cite{bacic2005hardware} and arguably vital for embodied perception (which should by definition, depend on the agent's body!).
 Third, stochasticity in actual runtimes yields stochasticity in the streaming performance.
 Note that the last two issues are also prevalent in {\em existing} offline runtime analyses.
 Here we present high-level ideas for the solutions and leave additional details to \ifappendix Appendix \ref{app:pseudo-gt} \& \ref{app:simulation}. \else the supplement. \fi

 \pbf{Pseudo ground truth} We explore the use of pseudo ground truth labels as a surrogate to manual high-frame-rate annotations.
 The pseudo labels are obtained by running state-of-the-art, {\em arbitrarily expensive} offline algorithms on each frame of a benchmark video.
 While the absolute performance numbers (when benchmarked on ground truth and pseudo ground truth labels) differ, we find that the rankings of algorithms are remarkably stable.
 The Pearson correlation coefficient of the scores of the two ground truth sets is 0.9925, suggesting that the real score is literally a linear function of the pseudo score.
 Moreover, we find that offline pseudo ground truth could also be used to self-supervise the training of streaming algorithms.